tmr08c/tmr08c.github.io/content/blog/2022/08/add-timestamps-to-org-files/index.md

 ---
 title: "Add Timestamps to org-roam Files"
 date: "2022-08-31T18:08:13.265Z"
-categories: ["emacs", "org-roam", "emacs-lisp", "note taking"]
+categories: ["emacs", "org-roam", "emacs-lisp", "note-taking"]
 ---

-In this post, I cover adding timestamps to track creation and modification times in [`org-roam`](https://github.com/org-roam/org-roam) files as well as updating existing nodes to include these timestamps.
+In this post, I cover adding timestamps to track creation and modification times in [`org-roam`](https://github.com/org-roam/org-roam) files and how to update existing nodes to include these timestamps.

 ## Adding the timestamps

 We will track our creation and modification timestamps with [keywords](https://orgmode.org/worg/dev/org-syntax.html#Keywords).
-I decided to use `created_at` and `last_modified`.
+This post uses `created_at` and `last_modified`, but you can choose alternatives as you see fit.

-To start, let's make sure any newly create node includes our timestamp fields by updating our capture templates.
+We will begin by ensuring newly created nodes include our timestamp fields.
+We do this by updating our capture templates.

 ```emacs-lisp
 (setq org-roam-capture-templates